-Cusco was the capital city of the Inca people.
-Meaning navel of the world, Cusco was the political, economic and cultural center of the Americas.
-With an empire stretching from as far as South as Argentina and up to Colombia in the North the Inca people were by far the greatest civilisation to appear in South America and they built a capital to live up to their name.
+Cusco was the capital city of the magnificent Inca Empire, and the political, economic and cultural center of the Americas.
+With an empire stretching from the northern half of Chile and Argentina, all the way up to the southwestern corner of Colombia, the Inca Empire was the greatest civilisation in South America, and it built a capital to live up to its formidable reputation.

-Cusco is the home to some of the finest Inca architecture ever built; even today following the destruction of the city during the Spanish conquest people are amazed by the beauty and the engineering acumen that went in to the construction of the city.
+Today, Cusco is the home to some of the finest Inca architecture ever built.
+Even after the destruction of the city during the Spanish conquest, people are amazed by the engineering skills that created this city, and the resulting beauty.

-Wherever you walk in Cusco you come across reminders of Cusco's past, from the remains of the Inca palaces that are now home to museums and restaurants to the engraved and cut rocks that dot the area, it is impossible to not be impressed by the legacy the Inca left behind.
+Wherever you walk in Cusco, you will come across reminders of its fascinating past.
+From the remains of Inca palaces, that are now home to museums and restaurants, to the engraved and cut rocks that you will find throughout the area, it is impossible to not be impressed by the legacy the Incas left behind.

-Cusco's history is not just Inca history though; for 500 years the Spanish have also left their mark on the city and today you can see an interesting and eclectic mix of both Inca and Colonial architecture and culture sat side by side.
-The most notable example of the blending of the cultures is the Monastery of Saint Dominic (Santo Domingo).
-This was originally the site of the Inca temple of the Sun and a large part of the foundations and lower walls of the temple still remain intact with the upper half of the building being Colonial.
+Cusco's history doesn’t just stem from the Inca period.
+For 500 years, the Spanish also left their mark on the city, and today you can see an interesting and eclectic mix of both Inca and Spanish colonial architecture and culture side by side.
+The most notable example is the Monastery of Saint Dominic (Santo Domingo), this was the Temple of the Sun during the Inca period, and was knocked down by the Spanish who built the Church of Santo Domingo.
+However, the original foundations still remain, as do some of the original temple buildings inside.

 Cusco's Cathedral is quite a sight to behold.
-Built in the 1550's on the foundations of the palace of the Inca Wiracocha it took over a century before it was completed.
-The Cathedral includes many interesting features from it's impressive main altar bedecked in gold to the variety of paintings found there.
-The paintings are of particular interest because they demonstrate the rebellion still formenting just below the surface, the most obvious example is a painting of the Last Supper where Jesus can be seen eating a guinea pig (a traditional Incan delicacy).
+Built in the 1550's on the foundations of the Inca Wiracocha palace, it took over a century before it was completed.
+The Cathedral also showcases many interesting features, including an impressive main altar bedecked in gold, a variety of paintings and the famous crucifixión statue of Jesus.

 Santo Domingo Monastery / Qoricancha

-Qoricancha (The Golden Quarter) is one of Cusco's most interesting sites.
-Combining a Dominican monastery and the remains of the old Incan Temple of the Sun it is a fascinating place to look around.
-It is said that when the Spanish first arrived to Cusco Qoricancha was the first thing they saw; completely covered in gold it stood out above all else.
+Qoricancha (The Golden Quarter) is one of Cusco's most interesting sites, and demonstrates Cusco’s interesting history with both Inca and Spanish elements still visible.
+It is said that when the Spanish first arrived to Cusco, Qoricancha was the first thing they saw, completely covered in gold it stood out above all else.
 Unfortunately the Spanish didn't leave anything intact and all the gold was stripped down and melted to be sent to Europe.
-The most well known artifact from the Temple of The Sun is the great disc of the sun.
-The last known record of the disc was it being gambled in a card game but beyond that no record exists.
-Many people believe the disc was smuggled away by the Inca priests and is still being kept safe somewhere in Peru.
+However the foundations are still standing in good condition, and you can explore the impressive courtyard and inside of the church.

 Address: Calle Cuychipunco 257, Cusco